Philippines Real Estate Guide Philippines

 Can anyone (including foreigners) own and occupy real estate in your jurisdiction (including shares in property owning companies)?
 Are there any restrictions?

-Only Filipino citizens or corporations the outstanding capital stock of which is owned to the extent of at least 60% by Philippine nationals (in terms of (i) shares entitled to vote in the election of directors and (ii) any and all other classes of shares) may own land in the Philippines (i.e., foreign equity interest is limited only up to 40%).
+Only Filipino citizens or corporations the outstanding capital stock of which is owned to the extent of at least 60% by Philippine nationals (in terms of (i) shares entitled to vote in the election of directors and (ii) any and all other classes of shares) may own land in the Philippines (i.e., foreign equity interest in a domestic corporation which owns land is limited only up to 40%).
+As an exception, a foreign individual may acquire and own private lands through intestate succession or if such foreign individual was a former natural-born Filipino citizen who lost his Philippine citizenship.
 However, any person, including foreigners, may own a building.
 If the building is a condominium, foreigners may own up to 40% of the units therein on the basis of floor area.
 All unit owners in a condominium building will be stockholders of the condominium corporation which, in turn, will own the common areas, including the land on which the condominium building stands.

 Are there restrictions on lending for the purchase of real estate by foreign companies?
 If so briefly give an outline?